 - The constant voltage output of 1.35V

-- Inexpensive to produce mercury cell with known technology
+- Inexpensive to produce mercury cells with known technology

-- Using mercury cell chlorine can be separated by reducing the impurities like oxygen, sodium chlorate, sodium hypochlorite.
+- Using a mercury cell, chlorine can be separated by reducing the impurities like oxygen, sodium chlorate, and sodium hypochlorite.

-- Environment issues and economic issues – Inhalation of mercury vapor is harmful to the human body including organs like kidney, nervous system, digestive system, eye, skin and immunity systems.
-A small amount is very toxic to the human body.
+- Environment issues and economic issues – Inhalation of mercury vapour is harmful to the human body, including organs like the kidney, nervous system, digestive system, eye, skin and immunity systems.
+Even a small amount is very toxic to the human body.

-- Dangerous to the development of kids in utero and early stage of the children.
+- Dangerous to the development of children in utero and early stage of their lives.

-Even though mercury cells were very popular during the 2nd World War, due to its economic factors and environmental risk factors they have been replaced by other dry cells.
+Even though mercury cells were very popular during the 2nd World War, due to economic factors and environmental risk factors, they have been replaced by other dry cells.

 Question 1: Why does the cell potential of mercury remain constant?

-Question 3: What is the oxidizing agent in a mercury cell?
+Question 3: What is the oxidising agent in a mercury cell?

-Answer: HgO serves as an oxidizing agent and reaction takes place at the cathode.
+Answer: HgO serves as an oxidising agent, and the reaction takes place at the cathode.

 Question 4: How much mercury will be present in a mercury cell battery?